meditationstuff/protocol_1/auxiliary.md

 No!
 (Thus.)

+[<a href="#881auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

+# <span id="882auxiliary"></span> do/block with a feather:

+Do something (try to do something) or (try to) block/&#8203;prevent something from happening, or stop something that’s already happening, with the lightest and most minimal possible “touch,” “with a feather.”

+comment:

+You might say something like, ok, I could do X if I really made myself, or overrode myself, or with 10/10 effort.
+But how about 8/10 effort?
+(Explore or refactor around that, for a bit.)
+How about 6/10? … How about 3/10? … How about 1/10? ( = “with a feather”) … How about 0.01/10?

+[<a href="#882auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

+# <span id="883auxiliary"></span> keep company, hang out with: (restatement)

+Keep something company, hang out with it, spend patient time with it, without trying to change it, without trying to enhance it, without trying to make it go away.
+You might “surf” with, lightly ride any undulations, waxing and waning, ebb and flow, while doing this.
+(Compare with Ingram’s analogy: touch the surface of the [not necessarily still water], maintain contact with that surface; without letting the back of the hand get wet.)

+[<a href="#883auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

+# <span id="884auxiliary"></span> align with it: (restatement)

+Try to get on the problematic thing’s side, in (maybe slight) part, as much as you can and is safe.
+This can on net make the bodymind “more whole,” and free up more slack, in a way that allows the problematic thing to become less problematic, on its own terms while self-respecting its own needs, in a way that is immediately or long-run better, but or integrative, for the whole.
+(Not to inappropriately reign any of these “things.”)

+comment: "loop back rotate around inside"

+[<a href="#884auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

 [<a href="#195h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]